15 Dimensional Analysis

 which is a span-to-chord ratio known as the aspect ratio of the wing, A\!R. Therefore, in functional form, the resultant force can be written as

-(50) \begin{equation*} C_{R} =\psi \, \left( Re, M_{\infty}, AR \right) \end{equation*}
+(53) \begin{equation*} C_{R} =\psi \, \left( Re, M_{\infty}, AR \right) \end{equation*}

-The outcome is that by measuring the aerodynamic characteristics of a wing as a function of its aspect ratio, free-stream Mach number, and Reynolds number, the behavior of the wing can be uniquely defined for any combination of flight conditions.
+The outcome is that by measuring the aerodynamic characteristics of a wing as a function of its aspect ratio, free-stream Mach number, and Reynolds number, the wing’s behavior can be uniquely defined for any combination of flight conditions.
 Notice that the aspect ratio measures the slenderness of the wing.
 Wings that are long and narrow will have a higher aspect ratio.
 The results in the figure below show the effects on the resultant force on the wing by decreasing its aspect ratio from 4 to 3.
 This particular wing used in the wind tunnel has replaceable tip extensions to allow changes in aspect ratio and the addition of different tip shapes, including winglets.
 Notice that the higher aspect ratio gives a higher force for a given angle of attack.
 Furthermore, the drag is reduced with a higher aspect ratio wing.

 Increasing the aspect ratio of a wing not only increases the lift for a given angle of attack but also decreases its drag.